aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

     - Delete `RemovedInWagtail60Warning`
     - Change `RemovedInWagtail70Warning` to a `DeprecationWarning`
     - Create a new warning called `RemovedInWagtail80Warning` which inherits from `PendingDeprecationWarning`
+3. Look for `RemovedInWagtail60`, which may exist in client-side code that needs to be removed but does not emit a deprecation warning.

 #### Drop support for old versions of Django